marcusoftnet/marcusoftnet.github.io/_posts/2013-01-28-pickles-generate-specflow-documentation.md

-On line 5 you import the <span style="background-color: white; font-family: Consolas, 'Liberation Mono', Courier, monospace; font-size: 12px; line-height: 16px; white-space: pre;">PicklesDoc.Pickles.MSBuild.Tasks.dll</span> that contains the Pickles task.
+On line 5 you import the <span style="background-color: white; font-family: Consolas, 'Liberation Mono', Courier, monospace; font-size: 12px; line-height: 16px; white-space: pre;">PicklesDoc.Pickles.MSBuild.Tasks.dll that contains the Pickles task.
 This is where you get the ability to access the Pickles functionality.
 You need to have that DLL and all of it's dependencies (found in the Pickles/msbuild-folder in my download)